macs30113-s26/final-project-reddit-mentalhealth/README.md

 ----------------------------------------------------------
-## Individual Contribution - Data Cleaning, Preprocessing (Nana)
+## Individual Contribution - Data Cleaning, Preprocessing, and Scalable Text Processing (Nana)

-- Code and Results of This Part: [data-processing.ipynb](data-processing.ipynb)
+* Code and Results of This Part: [data-processing.ipynb](data-processing.ipynb)

-My contribution focused on designing and implementing the scalable preprocessing and exploratory analysis pipeline for Reddit posts and comments data.
+My contribution focused on building a scalable preprocessing and exploratory analysis pipeline for large-scale Reddit mental health discussions using Apache Spark on AWS EMR.

 ## Architecture and Workflow

-The analysis was conducted using a Spark-enabled AWS EMR cluster connected through JupyterHub.
-Reddit posts and comments data stored on Amazon S3 were loaded directly into Spark DataFrames using distributed JSON readers.
+The analysis was conducted on a Spark-enabled AWS EMR cluster accessed through JupyterHub.
+Reddit posts and comments from the r/mentalhealth community were stored on Amazon S3 and loaded directly into Spark DataFrames using distributed JSON readers.
+This architecture was selected because the dataset is too large for efficient local processing and can be analyzed more effectively through distributed computing.

-After loading the data, I implemented a scalable cleaning pipeline that removed null values, deleted Reddit entries ([deleted], [removed]), and empty text observations.
-Because repeated transformations on large datasets are computationally expensive, I additionally cached the cleaned Spark DataFrames to improve runtime efficiency.

-Next, I constructed a scalable NLP preprocessing workflow using Spark MLlib.
-This pipeline included:

-- lowercasing text,
-- punctuation removal,
-- tokenization,
-- stopword removal,
-- and token count generation.
+### Data Cleaning

+The first stage of the pipeline focused on data quality control.
+For both posts and comments, I removed:

+* null observations,
+* deleted Reddit entries (`[deleted]`),
+* removed Reddit entries (`[removed]`),
+* and empty text records.

+These observations do not contain meaningful textual information and would introduce noise into subsequent analyses.
+After cleaning, the resulting Spark DataFrames were cached in memory.
+Because multiple downstream analyses reuse the same cleaned datasets, caching reduces repeated computation and improves overall runtime performance.

+### Text Preprocessing

-These preprocessing steps transformed raw Reddit text into structured token-based representations suitable for downstream analysis.
+After cleaning, I implemented a scalable text preprocessing workflow designed to convert raw Reddit text into structured representations suitable for large-scale analysis.

+The preprocessing pipeline consisted of:

+1. Converting all text to lowercase to ensure consistent word matching.
+2. Removing punctuation and non-alphabetic characters using regular expressions.
+3. Tokenizing text into individual words.
+4. Removing common stopwords using Spark MLlib's `StopWordsRemover`.
+5. Creating a token-count feature (`num_tokens`) to measure text length.

+This workflow was intentionally designed to balance computational efficiency and analytical usefulness.
+Lowercasing and punctuation removal reduce redundant vocabulary, while tokenization and stopword removal produce cleaner word-level representations for exploratory text analysis.
+The token count variable additionally provides a simple measure of posting behavior and discussion complexity.

+### Exploratory Analysis

-I also implemented exploratory analyses on the processed datasets.
-First, I conducted word frequency analysis using distributed aggregation operations in Spark.
-Frequently appearing terms such as “feel,” “help,” and “anxiety” provided a descriptive overview of common linguistic patterns in mental health discussions.
+Several scalable exploratory analyses were conducted on the processed datasets.

+First, I performed word frequency analysis using Spark's distributed aggregation operations.
+By exploding token arrays and aggregating counts across the cluster, I identified the most frequently used terms in mental health discussions.

-Second, I implemented yearly aggregation analyses to support scalable temporal analysis of Reddit activity.
+Second, I conducted yearly aggregation analyses of posts and comments to examine how community activity evolved over time.

+Third, I calculated average token counts by year to investigate temporal changes in discussion length and user engagement.

+All analyses were implemented using Spark transformations and aggregations, allowing them to scale efficiently to large datasets.

-**Data Storage and Scalability**
+### Data Storage and Scalability

-To support downstream group analysis, I saved the processed datasets as partitioned parquet files on Amazon S3.
-I used parquet rather than CSV because parquet files are significantly more efficient for distributed Spark workloads and allow faster querying and reduced storage overhead.
-Partitioning the datasets by year and month additionally improved scalability for later analyses.
+To support downstream group analyses, the processed datasets were saved to Amazon S3 as partitioned Parquet files.

+I selected the Parquet format because it is substantially more efficient than CSV for Spark workloads, providing faster read performance, columnar storage, and reduced storage requirements.
+The datasets were additionally partitioned by year and month to improve query efficiency and reduce unnecessary data scanning in later stages of the project.
-Finally, I conducted scalability benchmarking using multiple sample sizes to evaluate how the Spark workflow scaled with increasing data volume.

-**Here, I will write up the result using full dataset**

-This benchmark demonstrated the advantages of distributed processing for large-scale social media text analysis.
+### Scalability Benchmarking

+Finally, I evaluated the scalability of the workflow by running the preprocessing pipeline on multiple data fractions (10%, 50%, and 100% samples).
+Benchmarking was conducted to assess how processing performance changed as data volume increased and to verify that the Spark-based workflow remained efficient when scaling to larger datasets.

+## Contribution Summary

-Overall, my contribution focused on building a scalable preprocessing infrastructure that enabled the broader group project to conduct efficient large-scale analysis of Reddit mental health discussions.
+Overall, my contribution centered on designing a scalable text-processing infrastructure for Reddit mental health data.
+This pipeline transformed raw social media text into structured analytical datasets, supported exploratory analysis, and created reusable Parquet datasets that enabled subsequent group-level analyses.

 ----------------------------------------------------------